zoomzsy/learngit/readme.txt

-Git is a version controlsystem.
+Git is a distributed version control system.
 GIt is free software.